CKuke/PyBoy-Color/notes/lcd.md

 Same, but during mode 3 can't access CGB palette Data neither

 **Color Registers**
-*DMG* uses three registers FF47-FF49: BGP, OBP0 and OPB1 to assign gray shades
+*DMG* uses three registers FF47-FF49: BGP, OBP0 and OPB1 to assign gray shades. *NOTE* these are actually also used in CGB to assign colors to monochrome game boy games, using the table located in the boot-ROM.
+Can also be chosen by user input. *Source*: https://tcrf.net/Notes:Game_Boy_Color_Bootstrap_ROM#Assigned_Palette_Configurations

 *CGB* uses four registers FF68-FF6B: BCPS/BGPI, BCPD/BGPD, OCPS/OBPI and OCPD/OBPD.
 The first two are used to control background palette memory, the last two is for sprite palettes